otacon239/PS_HelloWorld/tutorial/tutorial.md

 }
 ```

-Don't be tempted to remove the brackets to shorten things.
+Don't be tempted to remove the braces to shorten things.
 We'll be adding more here later on.

 ### **[Code Checkpoint 3](code/main3.c)**